knlrvr/ttrpcompanion/README.md

 ## Notes
 > This is an ongoing project!
 If anyone comes across this, please let me know what you think!
 I'm also open to community suggestions, so let me know if there's any other functionality you'd like to see in this tool!

+## Another Note
+> The styling feels a little too dashboard-y so I'm going to restyle this app into hell and I won't apologize for it.